 Dubai never ceases to amaze.
 From the impressive massive palm frond-shaped archipelagos that can even be seen from outer space to the world’s tallest building, the Burj Khalifa, Dubai is a true wonder in its own right.
 Whether you’re holidaying in Dubai or are on a layover for a few days to break up your long haul journey, you’ll find plenty of opportunities to indulge yourself during your stay.
 There’s an endless stream of activities to keep you entertained, whatever your travel style or budget at this vibrant and swanky destination.
-Emirates offers an unprecedented number of flights to Dubai from over 130 destinations around the world.
 To get you started, here are ten things to do in Dubai:

 1. Afternoon tea in the sky

 Afternoon tea at the iconic Burj Al Arab is an experience to remember.
 Book a Sky Tea in the Skyview Bar located on the top floor for the ultimate treat.
 Check out the unrivalled views of the Palm Jumeirah and The World islands as you indulge in a selection of hot drinks, delicate sandwiches, pastries and cakes.

 No visit to Dubai would be complete without visiting Dubai’s souks.
 You can buy all sorts of goods at the markets and there are specific souks for gold, spices, textiles and fish.
 Allow yourself plenty of time to explore the winding streets on both sides of the Creek and absorb the sights, sounds and smells of the city.
 You can hop on a traditional wooden dhow to take you across the water to give you a truly authentic experience.